 When an anomaly in your network is flagged and your security team is alerted, they need to know if it’s an actual threat or merely a false positive.
 Integrating threat intelligence will give your teams more insight into what needs to be addressed, improve their response rate and allow them to focus on what actually matters.
 This will not only enhance their efficiency in handling security alerts and minimize their workload, but also cut down the need for more staff.

 Knowledge is the only thing that grows once it’s shared.
 The same rings true with threat intelligence.
 The same survey shows that 66% of cybersecurity decision makers in organizations with threat intelligence programs said their business looks to the government for information or data on cyber threats.
 To really keep up with crackers, and the techniques they use that are getting more sophisticated every day, organizations share their knowledge on the tactics and vulnerabilities they see in the wild—helping others to defend themselves against them as well.

-Top 10 cyber threat intelligence feeds
+Top 10 cyber threat intelligence data services

 As mentioned, threat intelligence needs to be relevant, punctual and actionable.
 One of the ways organizations manage that is by incorporating cyber threat intelligence feeds into their already existing security solutions.

 Cyber threat intelligence feeds are real-time constant streams of threat data coming from different sources outside your network.
 They give you intel on potential global threats, which can be suspicious domains or IP addresses linked to suspicious activity, information from pastebin, and more.

 We’ve talked about the best cybersecurity APIs, and now let’s explore our favorite cyber threat intelligence data services: